heathermortensen/SkunkGame/README.md

 ### Future Project Improvements

 - [x] Make the pause between players shorter and create a pause after selecting "Yes" to option to roll the dice.
 - [x] Add loop around playerTurns for 5 rounds of game.
 But, not yet.
 Otherwise, it will take forever to run the program.
 - [ ] Move Any remaining output into SkunkUI.java class.
-There's some scorecard outputs in the Player class and a Dice.java picture.
+There's some scorecard outputs  (NOT DONE) in the Player class and a Dice.java picture (DONE).
 - [x] Make Scorecard output at the end of each round of turns.
 - [ ] Do I have time to add some tests?
 Write some for the conditions that don't execute often.
+Started.
 - [ ] Add MVC
 - [x] Clean up GitHub README.md
 - [x] Update the program output inside the readme.

-- [ ] Make class diagram for backend?
+- [ ] Make class diagram for backend using Draw.io?
 - [x] winner doesn't work.
 That function is messy - delete it.
 - [x] format scorecard output for double and triple digits.

-- [ ] Double skunk (snake eyes) isn't clearing all rounds of player's points??
+- [ ] Double skunk (snake eyes) isn't clearing all rounds of player's points?
 It barley ever executes.
-Verify using tests.
+Test this for all player points = 0.
 - [x] Exit the game user input
 - [x] Refractor the playGame() method in SkunkApp.java
 - [ ] Input validation

-- [ ] 		To Do:

-  Backend UML
-  Winner must be declared for player points < 100 and tie game Double skunk isn't clearing all rounds of points - Test this for all player points = 0.
+- [x] Winner must be declared for player points < 100 and tie game (DONE).
-  Missing a Dice.java test class.
-Needed for snake eyes test Input validation.
+- [ ] 		Missing a Dice.java test class.
+Needed for snake eyes test.